 Earn a Carnegie Mellon master's degree in the following areas:

 In 16 or 20 months, the INI graduate programs equip individuals with a background and interest in technology with the management and strategic thinking skills necessary to assume entrepreneurial and leadership positions in the areas of information networking, information security, mobility and software management.

 The global MSIT program offered is the Kobe MSIT-IS, a dual-degree program offered in partnership with the University of Hyogo in Kobe, Japan.

-Pittsburgh MSIN: The MSIN gives computer science and electrical engineering students a solid foundation in information networking and computer systems while also introducing management, strategic thinking and policy, with the opportunity to study each of these areas in greater depth through coursework and research/development projects.
+Pittsburgh MSIN: The MSIN provides computer science and electrical engineering students a solid foundation in information networking and computer systems while also introducing management, strategic thinking and policy.
+Students have the flexibility to study each of these areas in greater depth through coursework and research/development projects.

 The MSIS program meets the criteria for the CyberCorps® Scholarship for Service (SFS) program.